azurecrystalz/azurecrystalz.github.io/source/_posts/moon-banquet.md

   {% endbubble %}

   {% bubble Kanata %}
-    Is that so~ Well the key to “Yakizakana”(1) *is* a “strong heat”.
+    Is that so~ Well the key to “Yakizakana" [^1] *is* a “strong heat”.
 If you do that, then the fish’s outside will be browned and the inside will be soft.
   {% endbubble %}

   {% bubble Chiaki %}